There is something extraordinary about making bread at home. Give it a go and there’ll be no regrets

 A straight forward recipe & schedule, alongside a good explanation of each of the steps in the process is what will set you up for success.

-• A kitchen scale (a great addition to any kitchen anyways)
+• A kitchen scale (a great addition to any kitchen regardless)

-• A scraper, your life saver for dough handling
+• A scraper, your life saver for dough handling.
+Now this is a MUST

-There are some items which you might have in your kitchen regardless, and could be useful to bread making
+There are some items which you might have in your kitchen already, and could be useful to bread making

 • If you have a small silicone spatula, use that to stir the starter.
 If not, just use a spoon – totally fine